 Bishop’s Appeal

+Every year, Bishop Poulson Reed, calls us together to raise funds for an Oklahoma focused need.
 When we give generously, as individuals and congregations, we show our love for those whom Jesus called blessed: our neighbors most in need.
-Stay tuned for 2024 Bishop’s Appeal!
+In 2024, we raised $34,398 to support the continued growth of Magdalene House OKC.
+Stay tuned for the 2025 Bishop's Appeal!

-Past Bishop’s Appeal Campaigns
+Past Bishop Appeal Campaigns

-• In 2021 for our annual Bishop's Appeal, Episcopalians in Oklahoma raised over $90,000 to help form Magdalene House OKC.
-Magdalene OKC serves women who have experienced abuse, sexual exploitation, addiction, or incarceration as they rebuild their lives and focus on healing and wholeness through trauma informed therapy; physical, mental and dental health care; self-care; life skills training; and job training – all within the context of restorative relationships, professional support, accountability, and the safety of a home.
+• In 2021, for our annual Bishop's Appeal, Episcopalians in Oklahoma raised over $90,000 to help form Magdalene House OKC.
+Magdalene OKC serves women who have experienced abuse, sexual exploitation, addiction, or incarceration as they rebuild their lives and focus on healing and wholeness through trauma-informed therapy, physical, mental, and dental health care, self-care, life skills training, and job training, all within the context of restorative relationships, professional support, accountability, and the safety of a home.

-• In 2022 for the annual Bishop's Appeal, Oklahoma Episcopalians raised over $26,000 for 20 + local congregations feeding ministries.
+• In 2022, for the annual Bishop's Appeal, Oklahoma Episcopalians raised over $26,000 for 20+ local congregations’ feeding ministries.
 Experts had called the year 2022’s combination of record inflation and lower donations to food pantries a “perfect storm” for the vulnerable.
 Our diocese was able to provide not only food but compassion at a difficult time in one of the hungriest states in the nation, by following the teachings of Jesus.

 We are the Episcopal Church in Oklahoma.